rticommunity/rticonnextdds-automotive-reference-architecture/demos/demo1/README.md

-# Automotive Window Control Example
+# Demo 1: In-Vehicle Window Controller

 This example implements a common automotive use case: controlling vehicle windows (opening and closing).
 It includes zonal controllers and several higher-level interfaces such as cockpit/dashboard and mobile apps.